HackUnit/Amazon_Vine_Analysis/README.md

 ## Overview of the analysis:
 For this project I was supplied with and had access to approximately 50 datasets of Amazon.com reviews.
 Each dataset contained reviews of a specific product category, which ranged across all of Amazon's product categories such as "Toys and Games", or "Home and Office".
 Using one of these datasets, I was tasked with finding out if there was any positivity bias in the Vine program regarding the reviews by its members.
 For this specific analysis the "Sports" category was chosen.
-PySpark was used to extract that specific dataset, transform it, connect to an AWS RDS database instance I created, and load the transformed data into pgAdmin.
-Next, PySpark was used to determine if there was any bias toward favorable reviews from Vine members in the Sports dataset versus their non-Vine counterparts.
+In a Jupyter Notebook I used PySpark to extract the "Sports" dataset, transformed it, connected to an AWS RDS database instance I created, and loaded the transformed data into pgAdmin.
+Next, I again utilized another Jupyter Notebook and PySpark to determine if there was any bias toward favorable reviews from Vine members in the Sports dataset versus their non-Vine counterparts.

 ## Results: